Takako Doi: Ascendancy (1986–1990)

 The result of these combined factors was the Socialist Party's best-ever performance in the House of Councillors.
-The party doubled its vote from 9.9 million to 19.7 million and outpolled the LDP, taking 46 seats of the 136 up for election compared to the LDP's 36.
+The party doubled its vote from 9.9 million to 19.7 million and outpolled the LDP, taking 46 seats of the 126 up for election compared to the LDP's 36.
 The JSP dominated the chamber's rural single-member constituencies, traditionally a conservative bastion.
 In addition, eleven RENGO candidates – cross-endorsed by the JSP, trade unions, and other opposition parties – were elected.
-Ten of the JSP's twelve female candidates won election and were subsequently dubbed the obatarian, a portmanteau of obasan (older woman) with the English battallion.
+Ten of the JSP's twelve female candidates won election and were subsequently dubbed the obatarian, a portmanteau of obasan (older woman) with the English battalion.
 Doi famously quoted Yosano Akiko's 1911 feminist poem The Day the Mountains Move in reaction to the result, declaring: "The mountains have moved."

 The House of Councillors, controlled by the opposition for the first time, nominated Doi for Prime Minister, but was overruled by the more powerful House of Representatives, where the LDP remained in majority.
+She was the first woman nominated for Prime Minister by either chamber of the Diet, and the last until Sanae Takaichi in 2025.

 Though the July 1989 result led commentators to speculate that the JSP could soon take power, the LDP began to recover after choosing Toshiki Kaifu as the new Prime Minister.
 In the House of Representatives election in February 1990, they suffered losses but retained their majority.
 At the same time, Doi dramatically improved the JSP's figures and delivered their best result since 1967 with 136 seats, a gain of 51.
 She topped the polls in her constituency with 225,000 votes.